Best Running Shirts for Men of 2026

 Another way to circumvent the dreaded stretch point in a shirt when air drying is to flat dry it on top of a towel.
 However, using the hanging loop saves space and doesn’t require a towel or drying rack.
 Another instance where a hang loop might be helpful is if you run at a gym as part of a workout or somewhere where you’re changing clothes and need to temporarily hang your shirt out of the way in a locker.

-The sleeves on the SOAR Hot Weather T were the longest of the shirt sleeve shirts we tested.
-Although it looks different than most run shirts, we found the extra coverage is a bonus, especially when the fabric breathes as well and feels as comfortabl
+The sleeves on the SOAR Hot Weather T (now discontinued) were the longest of the shirt sleeve shirts we tested.

 The sleeves on the SOAR Hot Weather T (now discontinued) were the longest of the shirt sleeve shirts we tested.
 Although it looks different than most run shirts, we found the extra coverage is a bonus, especially when the fabric breathes as well and feels as comfortable as this Italian knit.
 Photo by Sasha Hashemipour